karanpratapsingh/HyperTrade/README.md

 - Go to the actions tab and run the `Build and Deploy` action.

+- Once the deploy is complete, our application will be deployed in the `hypertrade` namespace on Kubernetes.

-_Note: If you want to change the name of the project, make sure to update all the associated Kubernetes manifest files, skaffold config, etc._
+_Note: If you want to change the name of the project, make sure to update all the associated Kubernetes manifest files, skaffold config, nginx config etc._

 ## 📚 Usage <a id="usage" />